SOUTHDOWN AUSTRALIA

 By Jennie Curtis

-At Roogulli Farm in the NSW Southern Tablelands, Jennie and Chris Curtis breed smaller-type Southdowns, which are marketed as Babydoll sheep.
-Sheep bred in the Roogulli stud are sold all over Australia to people running small farms who want dual purpose, easy handling small sheep that are also a bit fun to have around.
+At Roogulli Farm in the NSW Southern Tablelands, Jennie and Chris Curtis breed smaller Southdowns, which are marketed and dual registered as Babydoll sheep.
+Sheep bred in the Roogulli stud are sold all over Australia to people wanting smaller, easy handling sheep.
+They are not miniature but at the shorter end of the Southdown size spectrum and have more wool on their heads that the bigger Southdowns bred by other studs for use as terminal sires.

 Picture

-After buying some crossbred Southdown Merino ewe lambs in 2015 and a purebred Babydoll-type Southdown ram in 2016, Jennie and Chris have gradually learned more about breeding sheep and upgraded the flock as opportunities came along.
-Over recent years they have bought a flock of smaller, easy lambing Southdown ewes for their breeding program and are now working towards breeding a more consistent type of small Southdown suited to the hobby farm market.
+After buying some crossbred Southdown Merino ewe lambs in 2015 and a smaller purebred Southdown ram in 2016, Jennie and Chris have gradually learned more about breeding sheep and upgraded the flock as opportunities came along so that it is now entirely purebred Southdowns.
+Building on improvements made to Southdowns in recent decades by other breeders, Jennie and Chris have successfully bred to reduce the height of the sheep in their flock while retaining good structure, fertility and lambing ease.
 They appreciate the help and encouragement provided by other Southdown breeders in this process and their sharing of their expertise.

 Roogulli Farm dual registers their sheep as Southdowns with Australian Stud Sheep Breeders Association to record their purebred Southdown genetics and separately as Babydolls with another breed organisation to record their identity as Babydolls while maintaining access to the wide breadth of Southdown genetics available in Australia.